 Use cases can be:

 Phil is a farm worker who has 55 hectares planted with sensitive cultures.
 He wants to survey, in real time, the fields and the state of the crops.
 He uses a drone and a remote control that are both connected to the mobile network.
-Due to low latency, Phil is able to control the drone and is also able to analyze, in real time, the video and infrared imaging of the fields that are streamed from the cameras and sensors.
+Due to low latency, Phil is able to control the drone and is also able to analyse, in real time, the video and infrared imaging of the fields that are streamed from the cameras and sensors.
 This provides all necessary information for decision making on irrigation, fertilizer and pesticide distribution

 Jack works for a TV station as a cameraman.
 He uses a drone to live broadcast outdoor events like marathon, F1 auto racing.
 High quality live video (e.g. Full HD, 4K) is transmitted from the flying drone to the TV station via the mobile network.